 My suggestion?
 Give the free trial a try first, and see if you like the content, the service, the interface… If you do, and you have even little use for the other Prime benefits, I would still go for the yearly plan.
 Otherwise, just get the monthly video one.

 As far as device availability, Amazon’s list of compatible devices isn’t as big as Netflix’.
-You’ll find Amazon Instant Video apps on:
+You’ll find Amazon Prime Video apps on:

-- TV Streamers (such as Amazon Fire TV and Roku)
+- TV Streamers (such as the Amazon Fire TV Stick and Roku)